4Anjali/limelab/index.markdown

 - Partnerships with local institutions in Detroit like the Michigan Science Center, Detroit Public Library, and MCWT.

 ### Work In Process Tasks:
-- Providing pro-bono programs customized to girls in Detroit
+- Providing pro-bono STEM programs customized to girls in Detroit
 - Providing pro-boon technology training to K12 kids in Detroit

 ### Future Work: